tensorflow/tensorflow/tensorflow/python/distribute/cluster_resolver/README_Slurm.md

 possible to allocate 4 processes on node A and only 2 on node B. The resolution is done by determining job configuration through a number of Slurm variables and can be overwritten by user input.
-By default everything is determined from the Slurm environment, hence for most uses case no manual setting of parameters is required.
+By default everything is determined from the Slurm environment, hence for most use cases no manual setting of parameters is required.

 ## How it works